goncasmage1/LyraUINavigation/README.md

 # LyraUINavigation

+THIS PLUGIN IS NO LONGER SUPPORTED!
+USE AT YOUR OWN RISK!

 Lyra's UI Navigation logic extracted into its own plugin

 In order to add Lyra UI Navigation into a Blueprint-only project, you'll have to download the binaries from this repository and extract them into [Engine Installation Folder]/Engine/Plugins/Marketplace.
 After doing this and opening your project, you should be able to enable the plugin by going to Plugins -> User Interface.